-Hello!
-I’m Lori Grisham.
-I am a writer and researcher based in Washington, D.C.
-I currently work at USA TODAY as a multimedia journalist where I report daily, trending stories for the network and collaborate with digital designers and developers to create alternate story forms and interactives.
+I currently work at USA TODAY as a multimedia journalist where I report daily, trending stories for the larger Gannett network.
+I also collaborate with digital designers and developers to create alternative story forms and interactives.

 Prior to this job, I spent four years working at NPR as an editorial researcher.
 I supported the Ombudsman, also known as the audience representative, by investigating listener and reader complaints about coverage.

 I have an M.A. in Communication with a focus in journalism and public policy from American University and a B.A. in English and Religion from Mary Washington College.
 In between getting those degrees, I lived in beautiful Savannah, Ga. working as an admission counselor for the Savannah College of Art and Design.
-I still dream of warmer winters and Tybee Island, but Washington, D.C., is my true home.
-In my free time, I love exploring my neighborhood on Capitol Hill, cheering for the Nats, trying out new hobbies, and (at least recently) I’ve been really into baking galettes.
+I still dream of warmer winters and Tybee Island, but Washington, D.C., is my home.
+In my free time, I love exploring my neighborhood on Capitol Hill and cheering for the Nationals.

 (Above photograph by the talented Becky Lettenberger.)